mootools/mootools-more/Docs/Interface/Tips.md

 ### Options:

 * showDelay - (*number*: defaults to 100) The delay the show event is fired.
 * hideDelay - (*number*: defaults to 100) The delay the hide hide is fired.
 * title - (*string|function*: defaults to title) The property of the element to be used for the tip-title.
 If this option is a function it will execute it on every element with it passed as the first argument.
 It uses the return value of this function as the tip-title
 * text - (*string|function*) Behaves the same as the `title` option but for tip-title.
 By default it either uses the `rel` or the `href` attribute as tip-text.
 * className - (*string*: defaults to null) the className your tooltip container will get.
 Useful for extreme styling.
  * The tooltip element inside the tooltip container above will have 'tip' as classname.
  * The title will have as classname: tip-title
  * The text will have as classname: tip-text
 * offset - (*object*: defaults to {'x': 16, 'y': 16}) The distance of your tooltip from the mouse.
 * fixed - (*boolean*: defaults to false) If set to true, the toolTip will not follow the mouse.

 ### Events:

-* onShow        - (*function*: defaults to `function(){ this.tip.setStyle('display', 'block'); }`) The default function for the show event, passes the currently hovered element.
+* onShow - (*function*: defaults to `function(tip, hovered){ tip.setStyle('display', 'block'); }`) The default function for the show event, passes the tip element and the currently hovered element.
-* onHide        - (*function*: defaults to `function(){ this.tip.setStyle('display', 'none'); }`)  The default function for the hide event, passes the currently hovered element.
+* onHide - (*function*: defaults to `function(tip, hovered){ tip.setStyle('display', 'none'); }`)  The default function for the hide event, passes the currently hovered element.
 * onAttach - (*function*) Fires when an element gets added to the tips instance.
 Passes the element as argument.
 * onDetach - (*function*) Fires when the event listeners get removed from an element.
 Passes the element as argument.

 ### Example: